The National Museum of the American Indian

-The building itself is a fantastic Beaux Arts structure with loads of interesting lines and perspective challenges.
+In addition, the building itself is a fantastic Beaux Arts structure with loads of interesting lines and perspective challenges.

-The National Museum of the American Indian–New York, is located on the south side of Bowling Green, in lower Manhattan, adjacent to the northeast corner of Battery Park.
+Where: The National Museum of the American Indian–New York, is located on the south side of Bowling Green, in lower Manhattan, adjacent to the northeast corner of Battery Park.

-Start time: 10 AM.
+When: Start time: 10 AM.
 Admission if free.
 Be aware they have a surprisingly serious security screen including a metal detector

 - 4 & 5 trains to Bowling Green